 Does your sedum roof need irrigating in hot weather?

-The whole principal behind sedum roofs is that they are low maintenance and virtually self-sustaining.
+The whole principle behind sedum roofs is that they are low maintenance and virtually self-sustaining.
 Apart from an annual feed and an occasional weeding session, they should look after themselves.

 Sedums are remarkably resilient little plants and ideally suited to green roofing.
 However, in extreme conditions, they may need a little extra TLC